 Offensive security uses offensive techniques to prepare systems, networks and individuals to withstand cyber threats by protecting them against potential security risks.
 Being proactive with cybersecurity is becoming a popular practice across information security, and is causing major transitions in traditional threat and protection strategies.
 Previously, strategies used across cybersecurity were known to be reactionary, but, now organizations practice offensive security using Threatcare’s Violet platform; Violet provides a powerful platform to enable companies to be proactive with their cyber defense.
-Threatcare is the inventor of attack simulations, and the leader in proactive cyber defense.
+Threatcare is the creator of breach and attack simulations, offers the only cloud-based BAS technology on the market, and is the leader in proactive cyber defense.

 For years the cyber attack strategy for hackers and state-sponsored actors was straightforward: Probe IT systems for vulnerabilities and then exploit networks, systems, software and even people in order to gain access and achieve goals (aligned with the attackers’ motivations).
 Defenders (Blue Teams) worked to close gaps and reduce vulnerabilities, interdict hackers’ exploits, and keep their systems safe and operating smoothly.
 There was a focus more on looking inward to build the best defenses possible through annual penetration tests, but they aren’t continuous.
 Hackers have doubled down on their methods of continually looking for the next vulnerability, many times breaking into systems through a way that can be generally overlooked by a penetration tester.